-Follow up should be submitted at 6 months and then annually, calculated from the date of the cell therapy 1st infusion episode.
+Follow up should be submitted annually, from the date of the 6 month followup.
 Only one follow up form needs to be submitted per patient regardless of the number of cell therapy infusions they may have received.

 NOTE: at the moment the HSCT and Cell Therapy follow up forms are different and separate.
 It is the intention of the Registry to combine them so that only one follow up episode per year needs to be entered into the database, whether the patient has or has not received also HSCTs.
 Unfortunately, this is not the case at the moment.